-The Purifying Foaming Cleanser from the Toleriane range is another great, gentle product that contains an excellent combination of ingredients to address oily skin, acne, and sensitivity.
+The Purifying Foaming Cleanser from the Toleriane range is another fantastic and gentle product that contains an excellent combination of ingredients to address oily skin, acne, and sensitivity.

-This cleanser will efficiently remove the daily grime, excess oils, and dirt off your skin, but it will also leave it soft and hydrated.
+This cleanser will efficiently remove the daily grime, excess oils, and dirt accumulated on your skin while leaving it soft and hydrated.

 The Purifying Foaming Gel Cleanser from the Effaclar range is a slightly stronger version of the Toleriane Purifying Foaming Cleanser as it contains harsher surfactants.